Tips for Reducing Risk

 Safety while driving

 Sleep attacks often occur without warning in people with narcolepsy.
-These episodes can last for seconds to minutes which is especially dangerous while driving.
-Several studies have found that more than half of people with narcolepsy have fallen asleep while driving, and over one in three have had an accident.4
+These episodes can last for seconds to minutes, which is especially dangerous while driving.
+Several studies have found that more than half of people with narcolepsy have fallen asleep while driving, and more than 1 in 3 have had an accident.4

 You can reduce this danger by:1,4,5